gregogolla/investrak-iicdocs/top-banner.md

 -	`Address` – Physical address or P. O. Box that member can be reached at.
 -	`Participation dates` -  a calendar grid that keeps track of the time ranges for which a member is part of the fund.

-!> **Note** It is important that the treasurer accurately records your `Participation Dates` so that arrears and dues can be calculated correctly.
+!> **Note** It is important that the Administrator accurately records your `Participation Dates` so that arrears and dues can be calculated correctly.

 ## Change password
 To change password, click the Password button from the drop-down list under you name.